Inviting Vines 2026

 Located just 13 miles downriver from Portland, the garden of George Soule and Maurice Horn nestles in a remnant of oak savannah on Sauvie Island with views of Mount St. Helen to the east and the Tualatin Hills to the west.
 The hilly, 10-acre site is hugged on the west and south by Wapato State Park.
 This natural backdrop influences how they garden.
 They welcome both our native flora and fauna.

 The garden is a quarter-century old.
 A formal knot garden beside the house anchors the ornamental beds.
 From there the borders look out to the park, a neighboring farm, and distant mountains.
 Collections of Clematis, Ferns, Daphnes, Hydrangeas, and Pieris are integrated into the design.
 A 240-foot berm created from fallen poplar gives the central garden a sense of privacy.
-The recent loss of eight Incense cedars has given new life to a formerly sunny border.
+The recent loss of eight Incense cedars has given new life to a formerly shady border.

 This is a strolling garden.
 You are encouraged to meander the mown paths along a Rhododendron border and through a Japanese Maple grove.
 Be sure to visit the fenced orchard and vegetable patch to see their collection of small-flowered Clematis.